ryancog/ProffieConfig/README.md

 ## Contact

 If you have any comments, questions, concerns, or otherwise want to get in contact with me, you can do so via the channels listed below.
-Note that for reporting bugs for the application itself, I'd prefer if you create an "Issue" on GitHub, though feel free to also reach out .
+Note that for reporting bugs for the application itself, I'd prefer if you create an "Issue" on GitHub, though feel free to also reach out separately.
 I check all these places pretty regularly.

 - [Email](mailto:kafrenetrading@gmail.com)
 - [@Ryryog25 on Discord](https://discord.gg/HQmSrxezRs)